skanzajamal/PDF-Generator/README.md

 # export-pdf

-The purpose of this application is to export data into a PDF file.
+The purpose of this application is to export data into a PDF file using OpenPDF library.

 # Technologies: